SAMA7D65 Curiosity Board - Getting Started Guide for Linux®

 • Double-check that the ground signal is properly connected.

-Running the iperf command in the host terminal results in a "Connection refused" error.
+Running the iperf3 command on the PC terminal results in a "Connection refused" error.

 [ 1] tcp connect to 10.14.63.70 port 5001 failed (Connection refused) on 2024-05-31 11:43:21 (US Mountain Standard Time)

-Verify the IP address used when sending the iperf command matches the target IP address.
+Verify that the IP address used when sending the iperf3 command matches the target IP address.

 The terminal shows a RomBOOT message.